FarronF/limerick-council-meetings/meetings/2023/01/11-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 2nd December 2022.md

 2023.
 The Senior Executive Engineer referred to an application made to the National

-Transport Authority for funding for pedestrian crossing and footpath upgrade in Kilmeedy.--- 10
+Transport Authority for funding for pedestrian crossing and footpath upgrade in Kilmeedy.
+---
+10

 The unsafe condition and upkeep of the slipways and the condition of the railing at Glin Pier